taiki-e/build-context/README.md

 Make [build environment/target information](https://doc.rust-lang.org/nightly/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-build-scripts) available as constants in normal libraries and binaries.

 This is intended primarily for use in tests and its helpers.
-When used in libraries or binaries, be careful not to depend on constants that depend on the host environment.
+When used in libraries or binaries, be careful not to depend on constants that depend on the host build environment.

 Some constants duplicate those provided in `std::env::consts`.